GTPB/CPANG19/pages/toy_examples.md

 We can also download some real data mapping to this region to see if the different graphs provide varying levels of performance.

-    # note: if you are taking this course at the Gulbenkian Institute of Science, these files have been added to your computers in the ~/data/toy directory
     samtools view -b ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/RMNISTHS_30xdownsample.bam 20:1000000-2000000 >NA12878.20_1M-2M.30x.bam
     wget http://hypervolu.me/~erik/tmp/HG002-NA24385-20_1M-2M-50x.bam